 David C. Barnett came to 90.3 WCPN in 1990 with an armful of taped interviews and an idea about producing a story about the 1970 Kent State shootings - the compelling program "Emily’s Diary" was the result.
 David has subsequently produced many award-winning programs and is a semi-regular contributor to National Public Radio news magazines.
 His documentary productions about American musical pioneers Woody Guthrie, Hank Williams and Sam Cooke have been nationally syndicated by Public Radio International.

-Nick Castele covers the handiwork and hijinks of Northeast Ohio’s elected officials.
-He grew up in Lakewood and made his broadcast debut as a baby in the lap of his grandfather, NewsChannel 5’s medical editor Dr. Ted.
-He studied journalism at Northwestern University’s Medill School, where he ran North by Northwestern, the web and print magazine there.
-For a few months in college, he reported the news from Honolulu as an intern at online newspaper Civil Beat.
+Nick Castele covers Northeast Ohio politics and government.
+He grew up in Lakewood and studied at Northwestern University’s Medill School of Journalism.
+There he served as editor-in-chief of North by Northwestern, the student-run web magazine.
+In 2011, he reported the news from Honolulu as an intern at online newspaper Civil Beat.

 Andy Chow is a general assignment state government reporter who focuses on environmental, energy, agriculture, and education-related issues.
 He started his journalism career as an associate producer with ABC 6/FOX 28 in Columbus before becoming a producer with WBNS 10TV.
 Andy gained his in-depth knowledge of Statehouse issues while working for Hannah News Service, an online-based news and research publication.
 He also participated in the Legislative Service Commission's Fellowship program as a production assistant for The Ohio Channel.
 Andy earned his Bachelor of Arts degree in broadcasting at Otterbein University and took part in the Washington Semester program through American University in Washington, D.C.